GLOBAL MARKETS-Wall St slumps again as investors shun risk

 "What we're seeing here is the fear and rumor-mongering that's coming out of Europe.
 It eerily reminds me of the fall of 2008, where you would see one financial institution after another be lined up in the cross-hairs of the traders," said Cliff Draughn, chief investment officer at Excelsia Investment Advisors in Savannah, Georgia.

-SocGen was the weakest of the major French banks in Europe's stress test of its lenders last month.
-Investors have speculated it may have to raise about 3 billion euros to reach new global capital standards if the euro zone crisis worsens.

-SocGen denied Wednesday's market rumors and asked France's stock market regulator to open an investigation.
+Societe Generale denied market rumors about the bank.
+It also asked France's stock market regulator to open an investigation.
 For details, see [ID:nLDE77912I]

 The intensification of worries over the reach of the euro zone debt crisis took some of the comfort out of Tuesday's promise from the U.S. Federal Reserve to keep interest rates low for at least another two years.